friedavocadoes/DishDash/README.md

 # Setting Up & Opening
 #### Setting up the project includes x main stages
-## Cloning the repo
+## Cloning the Repository
 1. Make sure [XAMPP](https://www.apachefriends.org/) is installed and start the `Apache Server` and `MySQL Server`.
 2. Go to `C:\xampp\htdocs` and open a Terminal window in the directory (`Alt + D` on the directory, type `cmd` and press enter).
-4. Clone the repository to that directory:
+3. Clone the repository to that directory:

    ```
    git clone "https://github.com/friedavocadoes/DishDash"